Pluggers by Rick McKee for October 27, 2024

 2. Hp scands 7121620245952

-LoisG Premium Member 26 days ago
+LoisG Premium Member about 2 months ago

 I have heard that, about every ten years, most people find themselves sitting on a potential fortune, which they bypass because they don’t realize the value that they have.
 For me, it was the comic books which my mother threw out as soon as I left home – I had the original Wonder Woman – which sold for hundreds of thousands of dollars.
 I also had the first Lone Ranger ever published.
 Also Raggedy Amme and Raggedy Andy.
 Probably a lot of Pluggers wonder whatever became of those comics they had which later brought thousands of dollars.